-Moreover, if a company’s annual VAT taxable turnover is less than EUR 1,200,000 it may apply to submit quarterly returns as a small taxpayer (the small taxpayers may opt in to cash settlement option – they may pay VAT quarterly).
+Moreover, if your annual VAT taxable turnover is less than EUR 1.200,000 you may apply to submit quarterly returns as a small taxpayer (the small taxpayers may opt into a cash settlement option whereby they may pay VAT quarterly).

 European Sales/Purchases List

-The registered persons making intra-EU acquisitions or supplies, as well as the provision of services (other than exempt or subject to 0 percent VAT rate) for which the purchaser is entitled to account for VAT according to art.
+The registered persons making intra-EU acquisitions or supplies, as well as the provision of services (other than exempt or subject to 0% VAT rate) for which the purchaser is entitled to account for VAT according to art.
 28b of the VAT Act are obliged to submit EU Sales/Purchases Lists.

-EU Sales/Purchases List must be submitted to the tax office on the monthly basis until the 15th day of the month following the month in which the tax point arose.
+EU Sales/Purchases List must be submitted to the tax office on a monthly basis by the 15th day of the month following the month in which the tax point arose.

-The declaration may be submitted on the quarterly basis, until the 15th day of the month following the quarter in which the tax point arose provided that:
+The declaration may be submitted on a quarterly basis, by the 15th day of the month following the quarter in which the tax point arose provided that:

-In case only services are supplied, the taxable persons may choose to submit the EU Sales Lists on a quarterly basis without any threshold limits.
+In cases where only services are supplied, the taxable persons may choose to submit the EU Sales Lists on a quarterly basis without any threshold limits.

-EU Sales/Purchases List submitted electronically must be submitted to the tax office on the monthly basis until the 25th day of the month following the month in which the tax point arose.
+EU Sales/Purchases List submitted electronically must be submitted to the tax office on the monthly basis by the 25th day of the month following the month in which the tax point arose.

-VAT registered businesses with a value of dispatches or arrivals to or from other EU Member States, which exceed a certain threshold (the basic level for the year 2012 is PLN 1,100,000 both for acquisitions and dispatches) per calendar year must complete supplementary returns each month.
-More detailed Intrastat returns are required after exceeding threshold of PLN 36,000,000 in case of acquisitions and PLN 72,000,000 for dispatches.
+VAT registered businesses with a value of dispatches or arrivals to or from other EU Member States, which exceed a certain threshold (the basic level for the year 2013 is PLN 1.100.000 both for acquisitions and dispatches) per calendar year must complete supplementary returns each month.
+More detailed Intrastat returns are required if a threshold of PLN 42.000.000 is exceeded in the case of acquisitions and PLN 76.000.000 for dispatches.

-Penalty for non submission of Intrastat return amounts to PLN 3,000 for each settlement period.
-Penalty is imposed after receiving 3 notifications.
+The penalty for non submission of Intrastat return amounts to PLN 3.000 for each settlement period.
+A penatly is imposed after receiving 3 notifications.